REPUBLIC OF THE PHIlIPPINES

 The first recorded account of Camarines Sur's discovery by the Spaniards was in 1569 when Captain Luis Enriquez de Guzman and Fr.
 Alfonso Gimenez first explored the province.

-Spanish colonizers later subjugated its people and denominated the area into two distinct groups: The southern portion, comprised of the area south of Camalig (Albay), Sorsogon, Masbate, Catanduanes, and present day Partido was called Partido de Ibalon.
-The upper northern portion, comprised of Camalig (Albay) and all towns of Camarines Sur and Camarines Norte, was called Partido de Camarines.
+Spanish colonizer later subjugated its people and denominated the area into two distinct groups: The southern portion, comprised of the area south of Camalig (Albay), Sorsogon, Masbate, Catanduanes, and present day Partido was called Partido de Ibalon.
+The upper northern portion, comprised of Camalig (Albay) and all towns of Camarines Sur and Camarines Norte, was called Partido de Camarines

 All content is public domain unless otherwise stated.